Can \v{C}encov meet Petz?: Can C encov meet Petz?

 for every map $\Phi$ which is the dual of a nfCPU map $\Psi\colon \mathscr{A}\rightarrow \mathscr{B}$. \end{problem}

 \begin{remark} If $\Phi$ admits a left-inverse which is still the dual of a nfCPU, then equation \eqref{eqn: monotonicity property W*} becames an equality. \end{remark}

-At the moment, we do not have a complete solution to problem \ref{pro: cencov+petz}, but what we can show is that Petz's classification, once suitably reformulated in the $W^{*}$-algebraic language, provides us with families of Riemannian metric tensors satisfying the monotonicity property in equation \eqref{eqn: monotonicity property W*}.
-First of all, we note that every $\mathbf{a}\in T_{\rho}\mathscr{S}_{f}(\mathcal{H})$ can be written as
+At the moment, we do not have a complete solution to problem \ref{pro: Cencov+petz}, but what we can show is that Petz's classification, once suitably reformulated in the $W^{*}$-algebraic language, provides us with families of Riemannian metric tensors satisfying the monotonicity property in equation \eqref{eqn: monotonicity property W*}.
+At this purpose, we note that, being $\rho$ invertible as a density operator, both the left and right multiplication operators $L_{\rho}$ and $R_{\rho}$ are invertible as superoperators acting on $\mathcal{B}(\mathcal{H})$.
+Therefore, every $\mathbf{a}\in T_{\rho}\mathscr{S}_{f}(\mathcal{H})$ can be written as

 and $\mathrm{Tr}_{\mathcal{H}}(\rho\,\mathbf{v}_{\rho})=0$.
 Then, we recall that the superoperator $L_{\rho}R_{\rho}^{-1}$ appears in the framework of $W^{*}$-algebras as the generator $\Delta_{\rho}$ of the modular automorphism associated with the state $\rho$ on the GNS Hilbert space associated with $\rho$ \cite{Petz-1986}.
 Therefore, we can rewrite equation \eqref{eqn: petz metric} as